 - trainees and job applicants;

 - all other persons who are connected to whistleblowers.

-How can BDO help?
+How can BDO assist you?

-- development of internal reporting whistleblowing channels;
+- Development of internal reporting whistleblowing channels;

-- development of a tailored risk management framework;
+- Development of a tailored risk management framework;

-- outsourcing of the whistleblower protection investigating unit; and
+- Outsourcing of the whistleblower protection investigating unit; and

-- provision of whistleblower protection training.
+- Provision of whistleblower protection training.